AngCamp/CampbellMurphy2024/README.md

 *Detailed workflow diagram showing the SWR detection pipeline steps and data flow, including preprocessing, detection, filtering, and output generation stages.*

 ## Description
-A repo showcasing how to process and analyze Neuropixels LFP from the three largest publicly available datasets: the ABI Visual Behaviour, ABI Visual Coding, and the IBL Decision-making datasets.
+A repo showcasing sharp wave-ripples (SWRs) in hippocampal CA1 from 210 mice from the three largest publicly available datasets: the ABI Visual Behaviour, ABI Visual Coding, and the IBL Decision-making datasets.
+Demonstrates how to report and share SWR data in an easily shareable format for Open datasets which does not require processing LFP data to reproduce results.
+The derived data has been shared with an overly-permissive definition of SWRs allowing users to determine their own thresholds.
+Code for processing and analyze Neuropixels LFP for SWRs is also provided.

 The data set is available at the [OSF](https://osf.io/9gm6x/).